katlund/BlockStab/README.md

 ## Installation
 Follow the download options from the Git repository main page.

+Note: The mixed precision functionality in this branch requires the Advanpix Multiprecision Computing Toolbox

 ## Usage
 The main purpose of this software is to study, verify, and conjecture the stability properties of different versions of Block Gram-Schmidt (BGS) and